Pakistan urges mobilization of world support for crises-hit developing countries to fight poverty, hunger

 Pakistan is the current chairman of G-77 and China, which now has 134 members and is the United Nations’ biggest intergovernmental group of emerging countries.

-The developing countries need financial support of at least $3.3 to $ 4.5 trillion per year to achieve SDGs within the given timeline, Ambassador Akram said, adding that resources must be mobilized from all possible sources: fulfillment of the 0.7 percent ODA (Official Development target; redistribution of the $650 billion new SDRs (Special Drawing Rights); and concessional finance from the multilateral institutions and development banks.
+The developing countries needed financial support of at least $3.3 to $ 4.5 trillion per year to achieve the SDGs within the given timeline, Ambassador Akram said, adding resources must be mobilized from all possible sources: fulfillment of the 0.7 percent ODA (Official Development target); redistribution of the $650 billion new SDRs (Special Drawing Rights); and concessional finance from the multilateral institutions and development banks.

-At the same time, he said, there is a need to take coherent and coordinated actions and innovative measures to promote vaccine equity, build better health systems and improve early warning and monitoring systems for pandemic preparedness at the global, regional and national levels
+At the same time, he said, there was a need to take coherent and coordinated actions and innovative measures to promote vaccine equity, build better health systems, and improve early warning and monitoring systems for pandemic preparedness at the global, regional and national levels.

-Expressing concern over the lack of satisfactory progress on social development, t he G77 chairman said conflicts, volatile financial markets, high rates of unemployment, humanitarian emergencies, corruption and climate change, to name a few, impede the progress in the fulfilment of social objectives.
+Expressing concern over the lack of satisfactory progress on social development, the G77 chairman said conflicts, volatile financial markets, high rates of unemployment, humanitarian emergencies, corruption and climate change, to name a few, impeded the progress in the fulfilment of social objectives.

 In this context, Ambassador Akram reaffirmed that international development cooperation – especially North–South cooperation – remains a fundamental catalyst to sustainable development.

-Expressing support for developing countries in implementing their social development agenda, he called on States to invest in family-oriented programmes for fighting poverty and inequality, promoting the empowerment of women and girls and advancing intergenerational solidarity.
+Expressing support for developing countries in implementing their social development agenda, he called on the states to invest in family-oriented programmes for fighting poverty and inequality, promoting the empowerment of women and girls and advancing inter-generational solidarity.